 These items, including several figures based on the crew of the ill-fated Nostromo along with the Alien itself, never advanced beyond the prototype phase.
 Once Kenner closed down their efforts on this range of merchandise due to public outcry, these prototypes went into storage and were largely forgotten.
 They went into hiding to become myths of the toy industry and fans and enthusiasts were only vaguely aware of them.

 Some collectors and Kenner employees were knowledgeable of their existence.
-Photographs of the unrealised toys were known and gradually once again they became more than just myths to the public eye when photographic proof was published in the pages of toy journals like Tomarts and other periodicals in later decades.
+Photographs of the unrealised toys were known and gradually once again they became more than just myths to the public eye when the proof of such photographic documentation was published in the pages of toy journals like Tomarts and other periodicals of later decades.
 The early renditions of the unproduced toys were known to have survived Kenner’s purge of their unsuccessful licence – a licence they would eventually return to but under completely different ownership during the 1990s.

 Today we know for certain that these prototypes have not only survived but are in the collections of people who value and preserved them for their unique standing and reputation in the world of collectible toys and industry history.
 Collectors of such rare and unique prototype items were reluctant to provide resource materials for use in the design and development of the new figures due to their sensitive and fragile nature.
 Reference material for the ReAction figures were sourced from leaked online content along with interviews with from former Kenner Products employees.